backdrop-contrib/draggableviews/README.txt

 Troubleshooting Drag n' drop Not Showing
 ========================================
-1. Make sure javascript is turned on and loading property.
-Doublecheck your source code.
+1. Make sure JavaScript is turned on and loading property.
+Double check your source code.
 For tables (D7) its <root>/misc/tabledrag.js.
 2. Make sure you have draggableviews permission for the correct role.
 3. Select 'show row weights'.
 By default, this is located at the top right of the table.
 See http://drupal.org/files/draggableviews-1978526-hode-row-weights.png" for a visual image.
 4. 'Show row weights' is a global variable/setting.
 If you turn it off for 1 table, then all tables, across all pages, across all users, will not see it.
 To fix this in the UI, you have to 'hide row weights' on another page/table, such as admin/structure/block (D7) or admin/build/block (D6), or go into the variables table in the database.